 Bullion Management Group has mutual funds that are based solely on holdings of gold, silver, and platinum.
 When you purchase their mutual fund, you are in effect purchasing a portion of gold, silver or platinum that is kept in the vaults of the Scotiabank building in downtown Toronto.
 The value of your investment will go up and down according to the market value of these precious metals.

-We’ve covered four different investment options for your halal TFSA:
+We’ve covered six different investment options for your halal TFSA:

 Invest in mutual funds, such as the Global Iman Fund.

 Invest in land through Ansar Financial and Development Corporation.